moseskamira/AndroidChatApp/README.md

 - This feature enables users to play music that is locally stored on their devices (Mobile Phones and Tablets)

 #### Chat Feature:
-- users shall be able to create chat groups and share updates with other users as well as Moze-Li the Artist.
+- users shall be able to create chat groups and share updates with other users.

-#### Songs Feature:
-- With this functionality, users shall be able to access Moze-Li's music both Audio and Video.
-(Still Under Implementation)

 #### Logout:
 Logs out users